Monday, December 23, 2024

 • Pros: Safer than SMS.
 Codes are generated directly on your device.

-• Cons: *Requires an app. *Inconvenient if the phone is lost.
+• Cons: Requires an app.
+It is inconvenient if the phone is lost.

 4. Push Notifications